-1 condition of the property threatens public health or safety and 2 provided that notice of that determination and time for compliance 3 is given.
+(c) Notwithstanding subdivisions (a) and (b), a governmental entity may provide less than 30 days' notice to remedy a condition before imposing a civil fine if the entity determines that a specific condition of the property threatens public health or safety and provided that notice of that determination and time for compliance is given.

-- (d) Fines and penalties collected pursuant to this section shall be directed to local nuisance abatement programs. - (e) A governmental entity may not impose fines on a legal owner under both this section and a local ordinance. - (f) These provisions shall not preempt any local ordinance. - (g) This section shall only apply to residential real property. - (h) The rights and remedies provided in this section are cumulative and in addition to any other rights and remedies provided by law. - (i) This section shall remain in effect only until January 1, 2013, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2013, deletes or extends that date. - SEC.
-2. Section 17980 of the Health and Safety Code is amended to read:
+39 (d) Fines and penalties collected pursuant to this section shall40 be directed to local nuisance abatement programs.

+1 (e) A governmental entity may not impose fines on a legal owner 2 under both this section and a local ordinance.

+3 (f) These provisions shall not preempt any local ordinance.

+4 (g) This section shall only apply to residential real property.

+5 (h) The rights and remedies provided in this section are 6 cumulative and in addition to any other rights and remedies 7 provided by law.

+8 SEC.
+2. Section 17980 of the Health and Safety Code is 9 amended to read:

-17980. (a) If any building is constructed, altered, converted, or maintained in violation of any provision of, or in violation of any order or notice that gives a reasonable time to correct that violation issued by an enforcement agency pursuant to this part, the building standards published in the California Building Standards Code, or other rules and regulations adopted pursuant to this part, or if a nuisance exists in any building or upon the lot on which it is situated, the enforcement agency shall, after 30 days' notice to abate the nuisance or violation, or a notice to abate with a shorter period of time if deemed necessary by the enforcement agency to prevent or remedy an immediate threat to the health and safety of the public or occupants of the structure, institute any appropriate action or proceeding to prevent, restrain, correct, or abate the violation or nuisance.
-Notwithstanding the above, if a person has purchased and is in the process of abating any violation at a residential property that had been foreclosed on or after January 1, 2008, an enforcement agency shall not commence any action or proceeding until at least sixty days after the person takes title to the property, unless a shorter period of time is deemed necessary by the enforcement agency to prevent or remedy an immediate threat to the health and safety of the public or occupants of the structure.
+10 17980. (a) If any building is constructed, altered, converted, or maintained in violation of any provision of, or in violation of 11 12 any order or notice that gives a reasonable time to correct that 13 violation issued by an enforcement agency pursuant to this part, 14 the building standards published in the California Building 15 Standards Code, or other rules and regulations adopted pursuant 16 to this part, or if a nuisance exists in any building or upon the lot 17 on which it is situated, the enforcement agency shall, after 30 days' 18 notice to abate the nuisance or violation, or a notice to abate with 19 a shorter period of time if deemed necessary by the enforcement agency to prevent or remedy an immediate threat to the health and 20 21 safety of the public or occupants of the structure, institute any 22 appropriate action or proceeding to prevent, restrain, correct, or 23 abate the violation or nuisance.
+Notwithstanding the above, if a 24 person has purchased and is in the process of abating any violation 25 at a residential property that had been foreclosed on or after January 26 1, 2008, an enforcement agency shall not commence any action 27 or proceeding until at least 60 days after the person takes title to 28 the property, unless a shorter period of time is deemed necessary 29 by the enforcement agency to prevent or remedy an immediate 30 threat to the health and safety of the public or occupants of the 31 structure.
+32 (b) If any entity releases a lien securing a deed of trust or 33 mortgage on a property for which a notice of pendency of action, as defined in Section 405.2 of the Code of Civil Procedure, has been recorded against the property by an enforcement agency pursuant to subdivision (a) of Section 17985 of the Health and

-5 SB 1472

-(b) If any entity releases a lien securing a deed of trust or mortgage on a property for which a notice of pendency of action, as defined in Section 405.2 of the Code of Civil Procedure, has been recorded against the property by an enforcement agency pursuant to subdivision (a) of Section 17985 of the Health and Safety Code or Section 405.7 or 405.20 of the Code of Civil Procedure, it shall notify the enforcement agency that issued the order or notice within 30 days of releasing the lien.

-(b)
+37 Safety Code or Section 405.7 or 405.20 of the Code of Civil

+38 Procedure, it shall notify the enforcement agency that issued the

+39 order or notice within 30 days of releasing the lien.